Maggie Mac Neil: 2022

 Mac Neil concluded the year at the 2022 FINA World Swimming Championships in Melbourne.
 In her first individual event, she won gold in the 50 m butterfly, tying American rival Torri Huske with a time of 24.64, a national record.
 She won a second gold medal in the 50 m backstroke, improving her own previous world record time to 25.25.
 Her third and final gold medal of the event came in the 100 m butterfly, where she won in a world record time of 54.05, out-touching Huske by 0.70 seconds.
 Mac Neil also won three bronze medals in the relay events, and was named the female swimmer of the championship.
-Speaking afterward, she reflected that after "a rocky first half of the year" she was "enjoying swimming more than ever."
+Speaking afterwards, she reflected that after "a rocky first half of the year" she was "enjoying swimming more than ever."

+2023–2024

+Mac Neil began the 2023 World Aquatics Championships as part of the Canadian 4 × 100 m freestyle relay team; with key member Oleksiak absent and Ruck recovering from a hand injury, the team finished seventh.
+That same day she qualified to the final of the 100 m butterfly, coming third in the semi-finals.
+In the event final the following day, Mac Neil led going into the final quarter of the race, but was overtaken in the final stage by China's Zhang, and won the silver medal in 56.45.
+She said afterward that "there's some things to work on for next year.
+I'm more happy with second place than the time."
+Midweek, she appeared as part of the Canada team in both the mixed 4 × 100 m medley and mixed 4 × 100 m freestyle relays, finishing sixth and fourth, respectively.
+Mac Neil competed in the 50 m butterfly, but did not advance out of the heats.
+In her final races of the championships, she won her eighth World Aquatics medal, a bronze, in the 4 × 100 m medley relay.